jletroui/FrcJavaKoans/README.md

 Congratulations, you completed your first koan!
 You can now look at the next koan in the `src/main/java/koans/english/AboutConsoleAndVariables.java` file and try to figure out how to complete the next koan!

+## Java cheat sheet

+To help you remember the bits of Java syntax you are learning while completing your koans, you can print a copy of the [Java Cheat Sheet](./JavaCheatSheet.pdf).

 ## Mentors

 This course intent to come batteries included, with 100% of the information needed by a motivated student to learn Java from Scratch without any other ressource at hand.
 However, it is best used with assisting mentors.